frequencycodes/frequencycodes/README.md

 ### Hi there 👋 My name is Aaron!
 Welcome to my GitHub.
-I am a freelance writer, front end developer, and dog dad.
+I am a freelance writer and front end developer.
 My current projects include a Medium clone and a self publishing novel integration platform.
 I am currently learning back end development after not feeling challenged enough with front end environments.
 I am always looking for new people to meet and share ideas with, so feel free to reach out if you feel inclined :)